An opinionated CI based on OpenShift Pipelines / Tekton

 Introduction #

-Pipelines as code is a project allowing you to define your CI/CD using Tekton PipelineRuns and Tasks in a file located in your source control management (SCM) system, such as GitHub or Gitlab.
+Pipelines as code is a project allowing you to define your CI/CD using Tekton PipelineRuns and Tasks in a file located in your source control management (SCM) system, such as GitHub or GitLab.
 This file is then used to automatically create a pipeline for a Pull Request or a Push to a branch.

 By storing the pipeline definition in code, it becomes easier to version, review, and collaborate on pipeline changes with code changes.
 Additionally, it allows you to view the pipeline status and control its execution directly from your SCM, rather than having to switch between multiple systems.